Rohityeginwar/Rohityeginwar/README.md

 [![Website Badge](https://img.shields.io/badge/StackOverflow-Rohit-yellow)]([(https://stackoverflow.com/users/21242697/rohit-yeginwar)](https://stackoverflow.com/users/21242697/rohit-yeginwar)-)

 I'm
-Full Stack Solution Architect
+Full Stack Developer
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular14, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,cassendra,Mysql), CI/CD(Docker, kubernetes)
+The crossover between design and programming has always been of interest to me.
+As an aspiring  full stack developer my key objective is to create user friendly and efficient website that  are visually appealing and  easy to navigate .
+I will utilize my skills and potential in HTML , CSS , JAVASCRIPT to develop website that meet all requirement of client .
+With my full stack developer course expertise , I am confident that I can apply this skills to a web developer  role .
+To acquire a position  in  a fast-paced web agency and become one of the experts in web development .
+Wishful to utilize my ground breaking creative skills resulting  in my and the company’s growth  .
+I am passionate and hard working enthusiast seeking a position with a IT company to practice web development.

 ![Visitor Count](https://profile-counter.glitch.me/Rohityeginwar/count.svg)